tnwae/StyleGuides/GitCommits.md

 # Git Commit Style Manual

-Git is the version control system of choice for all Dreamacy projects.
-Dreamacy operates a GitHub organization at <https://github.com/dreamacydd>.
+Git is the version control system of choice.
 Commit messages in Git must conform to the following guidelines, which are based on a Gist by Robert Painsi and on this guide at freeCodeCamp.

 * Commit summary must be 72 characters or shorter; 50 characters is preferred.